 Time to Play

 This course will be a space where you can read stories and articles related to the elements of Playful Literacy that will provoke you to reflect upon what you are doing in your own setting.
 To question your own intentions.
 To ask yourself hard questions like: Why am I doing this?
 How am I choosing to spend my time?
 What else could I be doing?
 What’s working?
 What’s not working?
 Why?
 What’s my role?
-This course will also connect you with a community of thinkers and learners who are taking the risk to ask themselves similarly challenging questions.

 - An invitation to reflect deeply on your own experiences in your own setting.
 Time to observe in your own setting and consider how these elements might influence what you are paying attention to, the way you plan, and how your students engage and respond.